 Where the LDZ charges are based on functions, these functions use Supply Point Offtake Quantity (SOQ) in the determination of the charges.
-At daily metered (DM) supply points the SOQ is the registered supply point capacity.
-For non-daily metered (NDM) supply points, the SOQ is calculated using the supply point End User Category (EUC) and the appropriate load factor.
-Details of EUCs and load factors are shown in Appendix 2A of the full Charging Statement.
+At daily metered (Class 1 and 2, historically referred to as DM) supply points the SOQ is the registered supply point capacity.
+For non-daily metered (Class 3 and 4, historically referred to as NDM) supply points, the SOQ is calculated using the supply point End User Category (EUC) and the appropriate load factor.
+Details of EUCs and load factors are shown in Appendix 2A of the Charging Statement.